-Frances has a strong background in supporting strategic national development planning, environmental policy implementation and outreach activities and stakeholder engagement in the Caribbean and the United Nations (UN).
-As a member of the UN Secretary-General’s Climate Change Support Team, she supported and executed the UNSG’s strategy on climate change and was a member of the Cabinet of the President of the 68th Session of the General Assembly.
-Her experience at the UN also included maintaining engagement and contact with high level representatives, in particular in relation to major UN Conferences such as the International Conference on SIDS, the 2030 Agenda for Sustainable Development and the Paris Agreement.
-In her capacity as Special Advisor to the Department of the Environment of the Government of Antigua and Barbuda, her work focused on natural resource management, ecosystem-based approaches to sustainable development, implementation of development projects and multilateral environmental agreements, including the UNFCCC.
+Fran has a strong background in supporting strategic national development planning including Nationally Determined Contributions (NDCs), environment and climate policy implementation, and stakeholder engagement in the Caribbean and the United Nations (UN).
+As a member of the UN Secretary-General’s Climate Change Support Team, she supported and executed the UNSG’s strategy on climate change toward the adoption, signature, and ratification of the Paris Agreement.
+Her experience at the UN also includes being the Special Assistant to the President of the 68th Session of the UN General Assembly, maintaining engagement and contact with high-level representatives, in particular in relation to major UN Conferences such as the Third International Conference on SIDS, the 2030 Agenda for Sustainable Development and the Paris Agreement.
+Prior to working in the UN, Fran worked for the Department of the Environment of the Government of Antigua and Barbuda, where she focused on natural resource management, ecosystem-based approaches to sustainable development, implementation of development projects, and multilateral environmental agreements, including the UNFCCC.

 Frances holds her postgraduate degree in Environment, Politics, and Globalisation from King’s College London and her undergraduate in Environmental Biogeoscience from Leeds University.

 - Towards a just transition of the workplace: Baseline Analysis for the Electricity and Road Transport Sectors in Antigua and Barbuda